 Finding that one place that you call “Home”.
-Because home is not a place, but a feeling, and it’s the worst thing to lose it.
+Because home is not a place, but a feeling.
 Having a healthy family, healthy parents.
 Being healthy and ready to conquer the world.
 Having that somebody that loves you even on your worst days.
 The simple things, I bet you know them. 😀

 What are you planning to do in your next vacation?

 My next vacation will be in Greece for sure.
 I miss my Erasmus friends, my university, my friends that I’ve made in Athens.
 So I have to visit Athens ASAP and relive all those moments.
 That’s my biggest wish… And I’ve had it on my mind since I came back to Romania, in 2019.

 What is making you get up from bed even when you have a bad day?

 When I feel down, or when I’m not in the mood for anything, I think about those people who’d wish to have my ‘problems’, to live my life.
 And then I remember how lucky I am and how I shouldn’t take this day for granted.

 Can you name one hobby that you really enjoy?